browserengineering/book/book/styles.md

 big { font-size: 110%; }
 ```

-`InlineLayout` looks up font information in its `text` method.
-Since
+The browser looks up font information in its `text` method; we'll need
-we now want it to use style information, we'll need to change `text`
+to change that method to take a node as input (instead of just a
-to take a node as input instead of just a string:
+string):

 ``` {.python indent=4}
 def text(self, node):